 I wanted to update my Valentine’s decor with pinks, reds, and cream.
-I usually use only red and white, but this year I tried to lighten it up since we spend so much time at home.
+I usually use only red and white, but I tried to lighten it up this year since we spend so much time at home.
 Something new and fresh is just what we needed.

 I purchased this heart-shaped wireframe with the hope of making something new.
 Then I remembered a circular pom-pom Valentine’s wreath in our Valentine’s Blog Hop from last year (you can see it here) that I adored.

 These are the colors I choose for this year’s Valentine’s Day decor.

 Planning the Pom Pom Placement

 How many pom poms did I need to cover this wireframe?
 My daughter, Olivia, had a bin filled with pom-poms she made for another project, and I thought I could use them to determine how many pom-poms I needed.
 It appeared that I needed 40.
 So next, I divided the 40 by the number of yarn skeins I was using to determine that I needed 10 of each color.

 So I set out to make them all the same size, and I felt like it needed different sizes, so I started making 5 of each size from each skein of yarn.

 My next step was to make all my pom-poms (these are pom-pom makers I used).